erizov/Professor/semester_1/lecture_01_sorting_fundamentals/selection_sort/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems
 6. Compare stability, in-place properties, and performance characteristics

 ### Short Description

 A sorting algorithm that finds the minimum element from the unsorted portion and places it at the beginning, repeating until sorted.
-Solves the problem of sorting with minimal memory writes.
+Addresses sorting with minimal memory writes.
 Example: Sorting test scores [88, 92, 75, 95] → [75, 88, 92, 95].
-Works by repeatedly finding the smallest remaining element and swapping it with the first unsorted element.
+Operates by repeatedly finding the smallest remaining element and swapping it with the first unsorted element.

 **Key Characteristics:**
 - **Time Complexity**: O(n²) because it must scan the remaining unsorted portion n times, each scan taking O(n) to find the minimum.